Tuesday, March 31, 2015

 For sauce: Place yolks, water and lemon juice into blender.
 Blend for 1 minute.
 With blender running, pour butter through open hole of lid.
 Season with salt and pepper.
 To assemble: Top each muffin with bacon and a poached egg.
 Pour the warm sauce over and garnish with paprika and the chopped parsley.

-FAST FACT: The Easter Egg Roll has been held at the White House every year except during World War I, World War II, and the Truman Renovation of the White House, when it was moved to nearby locations or cancelled.
+FAST FACT: The Easter Egg Roll was held at the White House every year in the 20th century except during World War I, World War II, and the Truman Renovation of the White House, when it was moved to nearby locations or cancelled.
 Ronald Reagan was the first president to hide autographed eggs for children to find and Richard Nixon and First Lady Pat Nixon were the first to include the Easter Bunny in the festivities.
-Years earlier, Grace Coolidge made an appearance at the Easter Egg Roll in the 1920s with her famous pet racooon Rebecca!
+Years earlier, First Lady Grace Coolidge made an appearance at the Easter Egg Roll in the 1920s with her pet racooon Rebecca!